WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/LIVING_RESEARCH_PROTOCOL.md

 | Truth trapped in time | Mortal claims |
 | Intelligence wasted | AI + human co-creation |
 | Error punished | Dissolution celebrated |

 ---

+## On Dissolution

+Dissolution is not erasure.
+It is completion.

+Work dissolves when:
+- Problem solved (knowledge persists in reality)
+- Question discovered wrong (learning persists)
+- Energy moves elsewhere (exploration persists)

+Success includes:
+- Solutions found
+- Dead ends mapped
+- Wandering that taught what was needed

+The work stops.
+The trace remains.
+The learning lives.

+---